marcjustinleeggranada/marc/README.md

 ## Privacy & custody

-- **Non-custodial Data** — Sensitive Personal Identifiable Information (PII) like TIN, SSS, and bank accounts are flagged locally to warn you before data transmission occurs.
+* **Non-custodial Data** — Sensitive Personal Identifiable Information (PII) like TIN, SSS, and bank accounts are flagged locally to warn you before data transmission occurs.
-- **Secure Infrastructure** — The backend only caches parsed clause frameworks anonymously to compile generalized risk trends without exposing personal contracts.
+* **Secure Infrastructure** — The backend only caches parsed clause frameworks anonymously to compile generalized risk trends without exposing personal contracts.

 ---

 ## The Problem Is Real — And the Numbers Prove It

-Our tool directly targets the systemic legal comprehension crisis in the Philippines:
+SULO directly targets the systemic legal comprehension crisis in the Philippines:

 ### 🔓 Legal Access Gap

-- **80% of Filipinos have no access to legal help** (World Justice Project Survey).
+* **80% of Filipinos have no access to legal help** (World Justice Project Survey).
-- Of the 20% who do, 72% rely entirely on friends/family—**only 15% manage to consult an actual lawyer**.
+* Of the 20% who do, 72% rely entirely on friends/family—**only 15% manage to consult an actual lawyer**.
+* *Visual Suggestion:* A photo of a Filipino family sitting around a kitchen table looking stressed over a legal notice instead of sitting with an attorney.

 ### 📖 Comprehension Crisis

-- **Only 70.8% of Filipinos aged 10–64 are functionally literate** under the modern comprehension standard (PSA FLEMMS).
+* **Only 70.8% of Filipinos aged 10–64 are functionally literate** under the modern comprehension standard (PSA FLEMMS).
-- **24.8 million Filipinos struggle to understand what they read**, and 21% of senior high school graduates fail functional literacy expectations.
+* **24.8 million Filipinos struggle to understand what they read**, and 21% of senior high school graduates fail functional literacy expectations.
+* *Visual Suggestion:* An infographic split-panel showing two people looking at the exact same contract—one completely lost, one with a clear path forward.

 ### 🌐 Language Barrier

-- For close to a century, nearly **all law teaching and legal drafting in the Philippines has been done in English**.
+* For close to a century, nearly **all law teaching and legal drafting in the Philippines has been done in English**.
-- With 8 major languages and over 85 dialects, documents are fundamentally structured for lawyers, not ordinary citizens.
+* With 8 major languages and over 85 dialects, documents are fundamentally structured for lawyers, not ordinary citizens.
+* *Visual Suggestion:* Close-up photo of dense English legalese text right beside a confused worker.

 ### 👷 Labor & Workplace Abuse

-- DOLE inspected 30,000 establishments and found violations so rampant that **3.28 million workers had to recover lost wages**.
+* DOLE inspected 30,000 establishments and found violations so rampant that **3.28 million workers had to recover lost wages**.
-- Common systemic issues include unpaid overtime, illegal deductions, and unremitted SSS/PhilHealth/Pag-IBIG logs.
+* Common systemic issues include unpaid overtime, illegal deductions, and unremitted SSS/PhilHealth/Pag-IBIG logs.
 DOLE explicitly notes that **lack of awareness among workers is the primary reason abuses persist**.
+* *Visual Suggestion:* A photo of a worker staring anxiously at a payslip with unknown deduction values highlighted in red ink.

 ### 💸 Predatory Lending & Loan App Abuse

-- **47.5 million Filipinos used online loan apps**, fueled by an unbanked population of roughly 37 million adults.
+* **47.5 million Filipinos used online loan apps**, fueled by an unbanked population of roughly 37 million adults.
-- Lenders deliberately deploy confusing language so borrowers sign without understanding actual penalty risks.
+* Lenders deliberately deploy confusing language so borrowers sign without understanding actual penalty risks.
 Victims drop complaints because the legal process is too tedious—**they just want the harassment to stop**.
+* *Visual Suggestion:* A smartphone screen displaying an ominous collection message with hidden fee fine print in the background.

 ---

 ### 💡 The Connecting Thread
 > Filipinos are signing documents and entering agreements they do not fully understand.
 By the time they realize what happened, it is already too late.
 The law exists.
 The rights exist.
 The gap is in comprehension.
 >
 > **A right you cannot read, in a language you weren't taught, explained by a lawyer you can't afford—is not really a right at all.**

 ---